U(1) Fields from Qubits: an Approach via D-theory Algebra: Applications to 1 + 1 Field Theories.

 \subsection{Gapped/gapless phase transition}

-As we mentioned above, the interesting physical feature to investigate for these $1+1$-D models in the continuum is the BKT transition.
-Since the BKT transition is due to the topological defects in the model, for example, the transition in the $2$-D classical XY model can be explained as the confinement/deconfinement phase transition of the vortex-antivortex pairs, it is regarded as a topological phase transition.
+As we mentioned above, the interesting physical feature to investigate for these $1+1$-D $U(1)$ models in the continuum is the BKT transition.
+Since the BKT transition is due to the topological defects in the model, it is regarded as a topological phase transition.
+For example, the transition in the $2$-D classical XY model can be explained as the confinement/deconfinement phase transition of the vortex-antivortex pairs.
 The topologically ordered phase is gapped, i.e. has a finite correlation length $\xi$.
-The topological phase transition closes this mass gap and allows the system to have massless Nambu-Goldstone excitations, and hence this other phase is gapless and has an infinite correlation length. \\
+The topological phase transition closes this mass gap and allows the system to have massless Nambu-Goldstone excitations, and hence this other phase is critical and has an infinite correlation length. \\

-We can observe this gapped/gapless transition by computing the entanglement entropy (EE) of the ground state.
-The von Neumann EE of the ground state for the subsystem $A$ is defined as $S_{A} := -\Tr[\rho_{A} \log \rho_{A}]$ where $\rho_{A}$ is the density matrix of the ground state in the subsystem $A$ defined as $\rho_{A} = \Tr_{A^c}[\rho]$ with the density matrix of the ground state $\rho$ in the total system $A \cup A^c$.
-The $\alpha$-Renyi entropy is defined as $S_A^{(\alpha)} = \frac{1}{1-\alpha} \log \Tr[\rho_A^\alpha]$, and it is related to the von Neumann EE by $\lim_{\alpha\rightarrow 1}S_A^{(n)} = S_A$ (so-called the \textit{replica trick}).
-It is proven by Hasting~\cite{Hastings2007} that the EE of the ground state of one-dimensional gapped systems obeys the area law, i.e. it is bounded from above by a constant which is independent of the subsystem size $n$ as

-where $d$ is the dimension of the Hilbert space for each lattice site.
-On the other hand, the entanglement $S_{A}$ needs a logarithmic correction $\log(n)$ in a gapless phase or a critical point in the thermodynamic limit, specifically it is proven for one-dimensional systems by Calabrese and Cardy~\cite{Calabrese:2004eu} by means of conformal fields theory (CFT).
+We can observe this gapped/gapless transition by computing the entanglement entropy of the ground state.
+Here we consider two entropy measures.
+The von Neumann entanglement entropy of the ground state for the subsystem $A$ is defined as $S_{A} := -\Tr[\rho_{A} \log \rho_{A}]$ where $\rho_{A}$ is the density matrix of the ground state in the subsystem $A$ defined as $\rho_{A} = \Tr_{A^c}[\rho]$ with the density matrix of the ground state $\rho$ in the total system $A \cup A^c$.
+The $\alpha$-Renyi entanglement entropy is defined as $S_A^{(\alpha)} = \frac{1}{1-\alpha} \log \Tr[\rho_A^\alpha]$, and it is related to the von Neumann entropy by $\lim_{\alpha\rightarrow 1}S_A^{(n)} = S_A$ (so-called the \textit{replica trick}).
+It is proven by Hasting~\cite{Hastings:2007} that the entanglement entropy of the ground state of $1+1$-dimensional gapped systems obeys the area law, i.e. it is bounded from above by a constant which is independent of the subsystem size $n$.
+On the other hand, the entanglement $S_{A}$ needs a logarithmic correction $\log(n)$ in a gapless phase or a critical point in the thermodynamic limit, specifically it is proven for $1+1$-dimensional systems by Calabrese and Cardy~\cite{Calabrese:2004eu} by means of the two-dimensional conformal symmetry.
 For the finite volume cases, they prove that the Renyi entropy for the $1+1$-D quantum system with conformal symmetry on the finite lattice is (ignoring the constant term)